 - Process Isolation: Restrict which processes can run on the endpoint and prevent processes from interacting.

-- Desktop Isolation: Prevent end users from accessing the endpoint.
+- Desktop Isolation (Windows only): Prevent end users from accessing the endpoint.

 With Process Isolation enabled, only Privileged Processes are allowed to launch on the endpoint.
 Privileged Processes belong to one of these types:

 - Predefined (hardcoded) processes: Currently there are two predefined processes: CONSENT.exe, necessary to execute UAC elevated processes; and CSRSS.EXE which is a critical system process.

 - Processes digitally signed by Malwarebytes: These are allowed to run unrestricted on isolated endpoints.

 - Processes spawned by other Privileged Processes: A process with a privileged parent process is also privileged.
 Privileged child process may create more privileged child processes.

 Before you can isolate an endpoint, you must first enable the Endpoint Isolation feature in the policy settings.
 This is necessary to install plugins for the Endpoint Agent.
 When the scan finishes, you can isolate the endpoint.

 Isolation is cumulative.
 If you select an isolated endpoint and apply another type of isolation, both isolation types will be applied.